Andsses/get_text_from_images/README.md

 ## Description
-This project is published since I did not receive the payment from a scammer...

 Extracts text from a set of images and converts it to .docx All the .docx files will be added in a .zip where later the script will ask us if we want to send it by email